Key takeaways:

 Lantus (insulin glargine) is a popular long-acting insulin that comes in two forms.
 Whether you’re new to taking Lantus or it has been part of your routine for years, knowing how to inject it properly is an important part of managing your diabetes.
 That means knowing the specific instructions for the form you’re taking.

-Below, we provide five practical tips on how, when, and where to inject Lantus.
+Below, we provide seven practical tips on how, when, and where to inject Lantus.

 Lantus is available in either a multi-dose vial or SoloStar injection pen.
 The instructions for how to inject Lantus will be different depending on which form you’re using.
 With both forms, you can inject your Lantus dose just under the skin in one of three places:

-Thigh: top and outer areas, far enough from the bony area above the knee
+Thigh: Top and outer areas — avoid the bony area above the knee

 Before injecting your dose, make sure that you have the right insulin and that it’s not expired.
 With Lantus vials and pens, you can find the expiration date on the label.
 Keep in mind that once you’ve started using a vial or pen, it’s only good for up to 28 days.

-Unused Lantus vials last the longest when they’re stored in the refrigerator (36 to 46 degrees Fahrenheit).
-An in-use vial can be stored in the refrigerator or at room temperature (up to 86 degrees Fahrenheit).
-Since injecting cold insulin can be more painful, it’s OK to bring a new vial up to room temperature before injecting your dose.
+Unused Lantus vials last the longest when they’re stored in the refrigerator (36°F to 46°F).
+You can store an in-use vial in the refrigerator or at room temperature (up to 86°F).
+You can inject insulin right out of the fridge, but it’s often less painful if you let the vial sit at room temp for about 30 minutes before injecting your dose.

-First, you’ll gather your supplies.
-In addition to a Lantus vial, you’ll need a new U-100 syringe and needle, alcohol swabs, and a sharps container.
+First, gather your supplies.
+In addition to a Lantus vial, you’ll need a new U-100 insulin syringe (with needle), alcohol swabs, and a sharps container.

 To prepare your dose, follow these steps: